UB-IoT-Lab/CBRSdata/README.md

 ### KPI Dataset
 The dataset contains Key Performance Indicator (KPI) data, including Reference Signal Received Power (RSRP), Signal-to-Interference-plus-Noise Ratio (SINR), Reference Signal Received Quality (RSRQ), Received Signal Strength Indicator (RSSI) from a CBRS-based private LTE network deployed in the Fruitbelt neighborhood of Buffalo, NY.
 Data was collected at 32 static locations using Customer Premises Equipment (CPE) transceivers mounted on exterior walls of homes to communicate with the Base Station (BS).
 The BS has four directive antennas, and the CPEs that collect data have at most four antennas.
 The data collection spanned over two years, from June 20, 2022, to August 20, 2024, with an hourly sampling rate.
 Key features of the KPI dataset include:

--productclass: the series of the CPE antenna, such as Telrad CPE series
+- productclass: the series of the CPE antenna, such as Telrad CPE series
--serial: the serial number assigned to the CPE antenna, unique for each device
+- serial: the serial number assigned to the CPE antenna, unique for each device
 -coll_time_round: data collection time
 -result_id: a unique identifier for the result entry
 -model: model number of the CPE, indicating the specific type or variant of the equipment